OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/geometry/overviews/RdlInstancerGeometryOverview.md

 Geometry to instance is referenced with the *references* attribute.
 Which geometry to use per-instance is defined with the *ref_indices* attribute.
 Note that the reference object itself will _not_ be rendered -- only its instances.

 The transforms of the instances can be defined by either the *xforms_list* which uses a list matrices or the *positions*, *orientations*, and *scales* vector list attributes.
-Any *node_xform* on the original reference object is ignored.
+The attribute *use_reference_xforms* determines whether the instances should first be transformed by the reference object's *node_xform*.
 Primitive attributes can be defined per-instance but only at a constant rate.

 <aside class="info-aside"> Volumes can also be instanced in the same manner, but keep in mind that MoonRay is currently limited to max 512 volumes. </aside>